 It’s highly unlikely that potatoes will make you insulin resistant.
 It could only happen if…

-- You eat a high carbohydrate diet already.
+ONE – you eat a high carbohydrate diet already.
 If you already eat tons of bread, pasta, rice, and other carbohydrate rich foods then your energy stores will be very full and you’ll be heading for insulin resistance already.
 Eating potatoes will add to that problem.

-- You barely get any exercise.
+TWO – you barely get any exercise.
 The simple rule with carbs is to consume as many as you can expend through exercise.
 If your exercise only includes walking around the house and getting into the car, then even potatoes contain too many carbohydrates.

-- You eat tons of them.
+THREE – you eat tons of them.
 If you ate two pounds of potatoes every day then you would probably become insulin resistant, if your level of activity was normal.